letsencrypt/acme-spec/draft-barnes-acme.md

 ~~~~~~~~~~

-Once the client has established an authorized key pair for an identifier, it can use the key pair to authorized the issuance of certificates for the identifier.
-To do this, the client sends a PKCS#10 Certificate Signing Request (CSR) to the server (indicating the identifier(s) to be included in the issued certificate), and a signature over th CSR by the private key of the authorized key pair.
+Once the client has established an authorized key pair for an identifier, it can use the key pair to authorize the issuance of certificates for the identifier.
+To do this, the client sends a PKCS#10 Certificate Signing Request (CSR) to the server (indicating the identifier(s) to be included in the issued certificate), and a signature over the CSR by the private key of the authorized key pair.

 If the server agrees to issue the certificate, then it creates the certificate and provides it in its response.
 The server may also provide a URI that can be used to renew the certificate, if it allows renewal without re-validation.